harsh1010888/chromeextension/README.md

 # YouTube Focus Chrome Extension
-Porblem : distraction by tumbnails and irrelevant tumbnails solution : blur the homepage suggestion section , limited viewing time of shorts if you visit in youtube shorts section for more than 5 sec it will refresh the whole page .
+Porblem : distraction by **youtube shorts and irrelevant tumbnails **. solution : blur the homepage suggestion section , limited viewing time of shorts if you visit in youtube shorts section for more than 5 sec it will refresh the whole page .